faizan1234567/Assignments/DL/README.md

 ```
 If you face any issue in installation and usage, please create an issue.
 If you have any ideas for improvments kindly create a PR.

+**Note**: This assignment is under development, you may report some bugs by creating an issue.
+New set of featuers will be added and code will be updated ASAP.
+Please feel free to use it for testing and learning purposes.
+PRs always welcome.

 ## References
 [1]	T. Ho-Phuoc, “CIFAR10 to Compare Visual Recognition Performance between Deep Neural Networks and Humans,” 2018, [Online].
 Available: http://arxiv.org/abs/1811.07270